-Small-medium enterprises (SMEs) have been adversely affected by acute financial constraints, but they have demonstrated endurance and adaptability, which speaks favorably for their potential to make an impact on innovation and adaptation (Chin et al., 2012).
-The SCM innovation method can assist SMEs in balancing budget and timeframe restrictions (Thakkar et al., 2009).
+Small-medium enterprises (SMEs) have been adversely affected by acute financial constraints, but they have demonstrated endurance and adaptability, which speaks favorably for their potential to make an impact on innovation and adaptation [1].
+The SCM innovation method can assist SMEs in balancing budget and timeframe restrictions [2].
 As a result, this might imply that SME profitability and characteristics are directly tied to and integrated with different categories of significant ICT implications in the marketplace.